t-scholtz/EchoMind/README.md

 ` python3 -m allosaurus.bin.download_model -m eng2102 `

 However you can download and use other models if you wish

+## Vosk

+You can install Vosk through the pip command:

+` pip3 install vosk `

+Further more you will need to download a [Model](https://alphacephei.com/vosk/models "Model"), unpack it, and update the scipt line

+  `"modelV_path = "/home/parallels/Downloads/vosk-model-en-us-0.22-lgraph" " `

+,to point to the correct path.

+## Wishper

+To install whisper use the pip command :

+` pip install -U openai-whisper `

 ## Talk Bank